-The medicine storage areas were observed to be securely locked to prevent any unauthorised access.
-They were organised so that medicines belonging to each patient could be easily located.
-Temperatures of medicine storage areas were monitored and recorded to ensure that medicines were stored appropriately.
+The medicine storage area was observed to be securely locked to prevent any unauthorised access.
+It was tidy and organised so that medicines belonging to each patient could be easily located.
+The temperature of the medicine storage area was monitored and recorded to ensure that medicines were stored appropriately.
+Satisfactory arrangements were in place for medicines requiring cold storage and the storage of controlled drugs.